"I kept looking, until thrones were set up, And

-The term “serve” is from Aramaic word, pelach, which corresponds to the Hebrew word, palach.
-In a religious context, every time the term appears in the Old Testament where the object of the term is God, it caries the idea of worship rendering religious service or performing religious rituals in honor of a deity (Bock et al., 2007: 72).
-In the LXX, the term used in verse 14 is douleuō, “to serve.”
-As with pelach, this term also caries the idea of divine worship when God is the object of the term.
-In verse 27 speaking of Yahweh (the “Highest One”), the LXX translates as pelach as douleuō (“serve”): “His kingdom will be an everlasting kingdom, and all the dominions will serve and obey Him.”
+The term translation “serve” (“worshiped,” NIV) is from Aramaic word, pelach, which corresponds to the Hebrew word, palach.
+In a religious context, when the term appears in the Old Testament where the object of the term is God, it carries the idea of religious worship, religious services, or performing religious rituals in honor to the true or to a deity (in contexts of false gods).

-Now the usual term in Hebrew translated “worship” is avad.
-However, “the most frequent English translation of the term is “to serve” (White, 1996: 210).
-For example, in Exodus 20:5, God commands the Israelites that they “shall not worship them or serve” other gods, but worship and “serve” the true God.
-Here, the LXX translates the Hebrew term avad as douleuō (“serve”) showing that in a religious context, douleuō caries the meaning of “worship.”
-Paul too expresses the import of douleuō when God is the object: “When you did not know God, you were slaves to those which by nature are no gods.”
+For example, in Galatians 4:8, Paul says, “When you did not know God, you were slaves to those which by nature are no gods.”
 The phrase “were slaves” (or “you served”) is from the verb douleuō.
-Paul was clear: to douleuō anyone other than the true God in a religious context is wrong - it is idolatry.
+Paul was clear: to douleuō (religious service), anyone other than God in a religious context is idolatry.

 Aside from the Babylonian Talmud, Christian apologist Robert Hommel observes quite a number of early Messianic interpretations of Daniel 7:9-14: